Topic: We Are All Data Managers.

 Yes, we’re talking to you

 This webinar is appropriate for nonprofit executives, managers, and staff.
-As with all our webinars, we will discuss technology in a manner that is accessible to a varied audience.
+As with all our webinars, we discuss technology in a manner that is accessible to a varied audience.
 Join us!

 Peter Mirus is a partner at Build Consulting and an expert at helping organizations and people to learn, communicate, and grow through the use of information technology.
 He has more than 15 years of experience as an executive, strategist, analyst, and solution developer, serving more than 30 non-profits and 40 professional services firms ranging from start-ups to large international organizations.